 Puzzles, play and creativity

 Everyone who has ever completed a jigsaw puzzle understands the engaged focus required.
 What you might have also noticed is how this engaged focus allows your mind to wander, unlocking new ideas and thoughts.
-Somehow this engaged focus, allows your mind to engage in critical thinking and often inspires new creative ideas and solutions.
-That's why puzzling can be the perfect little break from work (if you’re still working from home that is) when you feel stuck on a problem and need your mind to open up to new solutions.
+Somehow this engaged focus, allows your mind to open up to engage in critical thinking which often inspires new creative solutions or ideas.
+This is why puzzling can be the perfect little break when you feel stuck on a problem and want your mind to open up to new solutions.

 Completing a jigsaw puzzle is also a rewarding and fulfilling way to include play in your life.
-There’s the sense of achievement with each piece placed and the placing of the final piece, is nothing but pure happiness.
-It is the perfect way to wind down, with a cup of tea or a glass of wine, after a long day or in the morning to get some strength.
-Do it alone or with a group of friends, with a cup of tea or a glass of wine.
-The sky is the limit with puzzles!
+The sense of achievement with each piece placed and the placing of the final piece, is nothing but pure happiness.
+It is simply a perfect way to get some mental clarity ahead of your day in the morning and a perfect way to wind down after a long one.

-In the end, it is this beautiful combination of creativity and cognitivity that has kept the jigsaw puzzle so popular ever since its inception.
-Even though the ‘why’ we use it might keep changing, I’m certain that puzzles will be something we continue to treasure for generations to come.
+Maybe it is this beautiful combination of creativity and cognitivity that has kept the jigsaw puzzle so popular ever since its inception.
+Even though the ‘why’ we use it might keep changing, it seems that puzzles are something we will continue to treasure for generations to come.
 Because is it not quite amazing that you can get all these benefits from something as meditative and fun as completing a playful puzzle?